cranci1/Waifu2D/README.md

 GESTURES:

-- swipe Left = Variant change (for left i mean that you need to start from right and go left)
+- swipe Left = Show Gallery (for left i mean that you need to start from right and go left)
-- swipe right = Text changed (for right i mean that you need to start from left and go right)
+- swipe right = Select image (for right i mean that you need to start from left and go right)
 - swipe up = Colour picker (start down go up)
 - swipe down = Settings (start up go down)